kjs452/KennysOpenDSKY/README.md

 will control the Open DSKY kickstarter kit.

-This project also contains source code for Linux/Windows/Macos which runs as `ncurses` text-based simulator of the arduino software.
+This project also contains source code for Linux/Windows/Macos which runs as a `ncurses` text-based simulator of the arduino software.
 This will be referred to as the **curses simulator**.

 The **curses simulator** allows for testing and debugging the complete software